mozsearch/mozsearch/docs/analysis.md

       merge-analyses ends up merging things.
 Right now it creates diverging symbols that potentially don't need to diverge.

+ * Firefox's privileged URLs (chrome://, resource://) temporarily use special symbols with `URL_` prefix followed by normalized URL.
+The symbol is replaced with the corresponding file's symbol by `scripts/replace-aliases.py` script.

 Note that in some cases, the symbol for a C++ identifier might vary from one platform to another.
 For example, a function signature that includes `uint64_t`